cfpbackup/hmda-combined-documentation/documentation/api/data-browser/index.md

 # Data Browser API

-The data browser api enables developers to interact with HMDA data.
-The API will return either a JSON report of the data or CSV of the raw data.
+The data browser api enables users to interact with subsets of the HMDA data.
+Given a list of filters on the data that are entered as parameters in the endpoint the APIs will return either an aggregated report of the data in JSON format or a CSV of the raw data.

 This API is what powers the [HMDA Data Browser application](https://ffiec.cfpb.gov/data-browser/)